 Let’s start with the atheist ones.
-Why don’t they just call themselves atheists?
+Why don’t they just call themselves atheist?

 Agnostic people like to say “I’m agnostic because I’m not sure whether God exists.
 I’m open to the possibility.”

-To take a classic and oft-cited example, I’m open to the possibility that the Tooth Fairy exists.
-If a live Tooth Fairy appeared in front of me, and other people they could see and hear her too, I would start to believe in the Tooth Fairy.
-But I don’t go around telling people I’m an agnostic Tooth-Fairy-ist.
-Likewise, there is no need for me to say I’m agnostic about God (or anything else), even though I would consider believing in God if there were any evidence for him/it.
+To take a classic and oft-cited example, I’m open to the possibility that the tooth fairy exists.
+If a live Tooth Fairy appeared in front of me, and other people they could see and hear her too, I might start to believe.

 Perhaps agnostics-who-are-actually-atheist think “agnostic” sounds less offensive to religious people.
 This was, in fact, the main reason why the word “agnostic” came about.

-In The Kingdom of Speech (chapter two), Tom Wolfe writes that biologist and early Darwin supporter Thomas Huxley is responsible for the term:
+In The Kingdom of Speech (chapter two), Tom Wolfe writes that biologist and early Darwin supporter Thomas Huxley coined the term:

 “No one dared flaunt such a loaded term [as ‘atheist’], of course.
 Huxley said he was not an atheist but an agnostic.
 He made up the word.
 An agnostic, he said, was the opposite of a gnostic.
 Gnostics held an early Christian and even pre-Christian belief that people should separate knowledge of the material world from the only true knowledge: the spiritual.
 An agnostic like him wasn’t even sure there was a God.”

 And sure, that made sense back then, in Victorian England.
 But now that atheism no longer dooms you to being a social outcast, there’s no reason to stick to the watered-down label “agnostic.”

 The other type of agnostic is someone who’s actually spiritual.
 These people think, or hope (and let hope delude them into believing) that something God-like exists.
 They just don’t want to come right out and say it.